skx/deployr/README.md

      Run "/usr/bin/id"
      IfChanged "/usr/bin/uptime"

-There are several examples included beneath [examples/](examples/), [examples/simple/](examples/simple/) is a good place to get a feel of the flavour.
+There are several examples included beneath [examples/](examples/), the shortest one [examples/simple/](examples/simple/) is a particularly good recipe to examine to get a feel for the system:

     $ cd ./examples/simple/
     $ deployr run -target [user@]host.example.com[:port] ./deployr.recipe